kristenvaccaro/interaction-design/index.md

 Course materials/website: [Course Website](https://kristenvaccaro.github.io/interaction-design), [Canvas](https://canvas.ucsd.edu/), and [Discord](https://discord.gg/6ehpamkGCH)

 Classroom: Center Hall 214
-Class Days and Times: Monday and Wednesday 2PM PT
+Class Days and Times: Monday, Wednesday, and Friday 2PM PT
-Student Hours: Friday 2PM PT (at 3226 CSE)
+Student Hours: TBD (at 3226 CSE)
 Design Studios: Friday 8AM OR 10AM OR 12PM OR 3PM OR 5PM
 You must attend the design studio session that you enrolled in